The Checkout

-The Checkout was an Australian consumer affairs television series.
+The Checkout is an Australian consumer affairs television series.
 The show's first series of 10 episodes premiered on 21 March 2013 on the Australian Broadcasting Corporation (ABC) television station ABC TV.
 A second series consisting of 16 episodes commenced airing on 20 February 2014.
 On 9 April 2015, a third series consisting of 12 episodes began airing.
 The series was renewed for a fourth series, which began airing on 7 April 2016 consisting of 12 episodes.
 The series returned for a fifth series, airing twelve episodes between 6 April 2017 and 29 June 2017.
 The Checkout, with a new look, logo, opening theme and art, still retaining original cast and segments, returned for a sixth season on 30 January 2018.

 In July 2018, the series was cancelled, with the ABC's head of non-scripted production citing "budget cuts and the relatively high cost of making the show" as the reason for its cancellation.

 Premise

-The Checkout featured segments that examined the practices and methods of manufacturers, retailers, service providers and advertisers.
-Using a humorous style, the show highlighted practices that are misleading, dishonest, unfair or occasionally even illegal or unethical.
-Often segments targeted types of services or products rather than individual brands or companies.
+The Checkout features segments that examine the practices and methods of manufacturers, retailers, service providers and advertisers.
+Using a humorous style, the show highlights practices that are misleading, dishonest, unfair or occasionally even illegal or unethical.
+Often segments will target types of services or products rather than individual brands or companies.
 Examples include a segment on overpriced Wi-Fi services offered in certain hotels, the lack of scientific proof for the health benefits claimed by manufacturers of complementary medicines, and the concept of peer-to-peer lending.

-Some segments took aim at specific brands and companies.
+Some segments take aim at specific brands and companies.
 One example was directed at Cadbury and their Joyville campaign which promoted a 10% increase (from 200 gm to 220 gm) in the size of the family blocks of chocolate which The Checkout portrayed as ironic given that Cadbury had previously reduced the blocks by 20% from 250 gm to 200 gm.
 Another was on Anaconda Mountain Bikes which are sold as such but are actually built for road-use only.

-The show also included the segment 'F. U. Tube' that allowed viewers to upload their own queries or complaints about goods or services they had purchased.
-The program was associated with Choice magazine.
+The show also includes the segment 'F U Tube' that allow viewers to upload their own queries or complaints about goods or services they have purchased.
+The program is associated with Choice magazine.